-This cut-out sugar cookie recipe was sent to me by my friend Linda who has used it for years.
-It’s from an old publication called “Everyone Likes Cookies” put out by the Rochester (New York) Gas and Electric, Home Service Department in (we suspect) the early ’60s.
+This cut-out sugar cookie recipe was sent to me by my baking buddy, Linda.
+Linda’s used it for years, and now I can say that I have too!
+The recipe’s from an old publication called “Everyone Likes Cookies” put out by New York’s Rochester Gas and Electric Home Service Department in (we suspect) the early ’60s.
 The cookies are not too sweet, very light, very brown, and the perfect vehicle for holding lots of frosting.

 Update: I still really like this recipe.
 The cookies don’t have a buttery flavor, but the shortening (I use the non-hydrogenated type these days) gives them a crisp, snappy texture.
 Since the shortening doesn’t have much flavor, I often add a little more vanilla than the recipe calls for along with a dash of almond extract.

 An Old Cut-Out Sugar Cookie Recipe